CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 3. `~/.ansible.cfg` in the home directory
 4. `/etc/ansible/ansible.cfg`

-Ansible will use the first configuration file it finds from this list, ignoring the others.
+Ansible will use the first configuration file that it finds from this list, ignoring the others.

 Below is an example `ansible.cfg` file with configuration options specific to the Cisco Meraki Ansible collection: